Frank Bruno: European heavyweight title

+First World heavyweight title challenge

+Bruno vs. Witherspoon

-Bruno got back into title contention with an impressive one-round KO win over former WBA champion Gerrie Coetzee of South Africa, and, in July 1986, he challenged Tim Witherspoon for the WBA heavyweight title.
+Bruno got back into title contention with a quick one-round KO win over former WBA champion Gerrie Coetzee of South Africa, and, in July 1986, he challenged Tim Witherspoon for the WBA heavyweight title.
 After once again leading on the cards for most of the fight, he ran out of steam and was defeated by knockout in round eleven.

 Bruno once again got himself back into title contention with wins over former contender James Tillis and journeymen Reggie Gross and Chuck Gardner.
-In October 1987 Bruno faced the veteran Joe Bugner in an all British match up.
-Bugner although long past his peak, was coming off impressive wins over Greg Page, James Tillis and David Bey.
-Bruno won by TKO in the 8th round, the referee stopping the bout, although it appeared the protesting Bugner could have continued.
+In October 1987, Bruno faced the veteran Joe Bugner in an all-British match-up.
+Bugner, although long past his peak, was coming off good wins over Greg Page, James Tillis and David Bey.
+Bruno won by TKO in the 8th round, the referee stopping the bout.

+Second World heavyweight title challenge

 Bruno vs. Tyson

 In February 1989, Bruno challenged Mike Tyson for the undisputed world heavyweight title.
-In the opening moments, the fighters came together with huge punches.
-Bruno's legs buckled, and he took a big step back, inadvertently stepping off the ring apron.
-Most agree that he would have gone down, at least to a knee in any event, and this was called a knockdown.
-Bruno did not complain, and instead gathered himself to continue, ultimately rocking Tyson (for the first time in Tyson's career) with a left hook toward the end of the round.
-However, Tyson recovered and eventually beat Bruno when the referee stopped the contest in round five with Bruno taking heavy punishment, lying helpless on the ropes.
+In the opening seconds, the fighters came together with huge punches, and Bruno was on the ropes.
+However, he recovered and continued, then rocked Tyson with a left hook, in the final moments of the first round.
+However, Tyson recovered and eventually overpowered Bruno, who was taking heavy punishment on the ropes when the referee stopped the contest in round five.